GoogleChromeLabs/browser-fs-access/README.md

 Thanks to [@developit](https://github.com/developit)
-for improving the dynamic module loading and [@dwelle](https://github.com/dwelle) for the helpful feedback and issue reports.
+for improving the dynamic module loading and [@dwelle](https://github.com/dwelle) for the helpful feedback, issue reports, and the Windows build fix.
 Directory operations were made consistent regarding `webkitRelativePath` and parallelized and sped up significantly by [@RReverser](https://github.com/RReverser).